hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

 proc_open_mode = S_IRUSR, S_IWUSR, S_IXUSR, S_IRGRP, S_IWGRP, S_IXGRP, S_IROTH, S_IWOTH, S_IXOTH
 ```

-A declaration of a system call contain of system call name,argument and return value,the format of system call name show as following:
+A declaration of a system call contain of system call name, argument and return value, the format of system call name show as following:
 `SyscallName$Type`
-The "SyscallName' before '$' is the name of system call,the interface proved by kernel,the "Type" after '$' is the specific type of the system call.In my example here:
+The "SyscallName' before '$' is the name of system call, the interface proved by kernel, the "Type" after '$' is the specific type of the system call.
+In my example here:
 `open$proc`
-It means the system call "open" with a limited tpye "proc",the name is determined by the writer,the limit is determined by the follow-up argument,the format of the arguement as follow:
+It means the system call "open" with a limited tpye "proc", the name is determined by the writer, the limit is determined by the follow-up argument, the format of the arguement as follow:
 `ArgumentName ArgumentType[Limit]`
-ArgumentName is the name of Argument,and ArgumentType is the type of it.In my example,there are several types of argument just like string、flags,etc.The "[Limit]" will limit the value of the argument,syzkaller will generate a random value if it's not specific.
+ArgumentName is the name of Argument, and ArgumentType is the type of it.
+In my example, there are several types of argument just like string, flags, etc.The "[Limit]" will limit the value of the argument, syzkaller will generate a random value if it's not specific.
 ```
 mode flags[proc_open_mode]
 proc_open_mode = ...
 ```
-In our example,the argument "mode" with tpye "flags" would pick out a number of value from “proc_open_mode = ......”.
+In our example, the argument "mode" with tpye "flags" would pick out a number of value from “proc_open_mode = ......”.
-At the end of declaration is the return value.In my example "fd" is the description of file.
+At the end of declaration is the return value.
+In my example "fd" is the description of file.
 Some general declaration of system call is writen down in source tree $(SYZKALLER_SOURCE)/sys/sys.txt.
 - More infomation about programer can be found   https://github.com/google/syzkaller/tree/master/sys/README.md

-In my example,heap overflow can be touch off by writing to /proc/test.So,we should limit the argument "file" in "open" to "/proc/test",others can referen the sys.txt.
+In my example, heap overflow can be touch off by writing to /proc/test.
+So, we should limit the argument "file" in "open" to "/proc/test", others can referen the sys.txt.

 ### Rebuild syzkaller
-cd into source tree $(SYZKALLER_SOURCE),run:
+cd into source tree $(SYZKALLER_SOURCE), run:
 ```
 make clean
 make bin/syz-extract
 bin/syz-extract -arch amd64 -linux /PATH/TO/LINUX/SOURCE sys/YourRule.txt
 make all
 ```
-"syz-extract":-arch is the Architecture of you test machine，-linux is the kernel build tree will be test.
+"syz-extract":-arch is the Architecture of you test machine, -linux is the kernel build tree will be test.
 ### Copy the binary to test machine
-run your virtual machine，then cd into your syzkaller build dirtory run：
+run your virtual machine, then cd into your syzkaller build dirtory run：
 `scp -P $(YOUR_PORT) -i ~/.ssh/rsa -r syzkaller/bin root@127.0.0.1:$(YOUR_PATH)`
 - $(YOUR_PORT) specific by your qemu flags
 - $(YOUR_PATH) should be added to environment on your VM.

 ## Kernel module with overflow
-We will write a kernel module with heap overflow,the module proves a proc filesystem interface under /proc/test,the fileoperations of /proc/test will call the funtion with heap overflow:
+We will write a kernel module with heap overflow, the module proves a proc filesystem interface under /proc/test, the fileoperations of /proc/test will call the funtion with heap overflow:
 ```
 static struct file_operations a = {
                                 .open = proc_open,